 Team member Evan Vander Hoff said that even though a robotic cooler seems frivolous, there are important applications for the technology.

 "The military is investigating ways to use systems like this to allow troops to be more mobile without having to carry as much gear, and more domestic applications like a stroller or grocery cart that could follow along with a user," Vander Hoff said.

-Approximately 300 students from area schools also took part, looking at the projects and learning about the work that went into making them possible from the teams of Grand Valley students who worked on them.
+Students from area schools also took part, looking at the projects and learning about the work that went into making them possible from the teams of Grand Valley students who worked on them.